stuycs-gh-classrooms/nxtm-p00-pd10-cats/README.md

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
   - boolean Collision check
+  - If the orbs have collided, boolean collision check will become true and the custom force will be triggered.

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
   - Yes, this force is triggered when two orbs collide and only depends on other orbs.
+When the orbs collide, the custom force will be triggered, and the orbs will bounce off of each other with their new final velocities, which will be calculated based on the formula.

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
-  - No, you can just calculate the force with the initial mass and velocity of the orbs.
+  - No, you can just calculate this force with the initial mass and velocity of the orbs.

 ---